Generic Name: Enasidenib (en a SID a nib)

 What do I need to tell my doctor BEFORE I take IDHIFA?

 - If you are breast-feeding.
-Do not breast-feed while you take IDHIFA (enasidenib) or for 1 month after you stop IDHIFA (enasidenib).
+Do not breast-feed while you take IDHIFA (enasidenib) or for 2 months after your last dose.

 This medicine may interact with other drugs or health problems.